-Notes:

-Course evaluation: Assessed students in total: 0

-A В С D Е FX

-0.0 0.0 0.0 0.0 0.0 0.0

-Name of lecturer(s): doc.
+Notes: Course evaluation: Assessed students in total: 5 В С D FX А Е 60.0 40.0 0.0 0.0 0.0 0.0 Name of lecturer(s): doc.
 RNDr.
 Ján Soták, DrSc.

-$\label{eq:Supervisor} \textbf{Supervisor(s):} \\ \textbf{Person responsible for the delivery, development and quality of the study programme:} \\ \\ \textbf{Person responsible for the delivery, development and quality of the study programme:} \\ \textbf{Person responsible for the delivery, development and quality of the study programme:} \\ \textbf{Person responsible for the delivery, development and quality of the study programme:} \\ \textbf{Person responsible for the delivery, development and quality of the study programme:} \\ \textbf{Person responsible for the delivery, development and quality of the study programme:} \\ \textbf{Person responsible for the delivery, development and quality of the study programme:} \\ \textbf{Person responsible for the delivery, development and quality of the study programme:} \\ \textbf{Person responsible for the delivery, development and quality of the study programme:} \\ \textbf{Person responsible for the delivery, development and quality of the study programme:} \\ \textbf{Person responsible for the delivery, development and quality of the study programme:} \\ \textbf{Person responsible for the delivery, development and quality of the study programme:} \\ \textbf{Person responsible for the delivery, development and quality of the study programme:} \\ \textbf{Person responsible for the delivery programme:}$
+Last modification: 31.08.2022 Supervisor(s): Person responsible for the delivery, development and quality of the study programme: doc.
+RNDr.
+Pavel Bella, PhD.

-Course code: KGE/Ge- Course title: Global Environmental Problems

-Completing the course requires a comprehensive approach to the processes of global environmental threats on Earth.
-The student will understand the synergistic effect of abiotic, biotic, climatic and social factors on the state of the global environment.
-Subject evaluation: A - 100%-93% B - 92%-85% C - 84%-77% D - 76%-69% E - 68%-60% Fx - 59%- 0%

-After completing the subject, the student will acquire the following knowledge, skills and competences:

-- The student can identify global threats, knows long-term forecasts of climate development (greenhouse effect, ozone layer), shifting of bioclimatic zones, sufficiency of food, raw materials and energy sources. - Responds positively to the needs of the "green" economy, waste minimization, access to drinking water, reduction of industrial emissions, obtaining energy from renewable sources, and other issues of environmental sustainability on Earth. - He is aware of the risks of harming health by emissions and chemical pollution (acid rain), soil degradation, and other harmful effects caused by man. - The student will understand that society expects the necessity of changing environmental behavior at all levels of management and environmental policy of the Slovak Republic and the EU.
+University: Catholic University in Ružomberok Faculty: Faculty of Education Course code: KGE/Ge- MD112A/22Course title: Global Environmental Problems Type and range of planned lea Form of instruction: Lecture Recommended study range: hours weekly: 1 / 1 hour Teaching method: on-site arning activities and teaching methods: e / Seminar : rs per semester: 13 / 13 Credits: 2 Vorking load: 50 hours Recommended semester/trim ester: 4.
+Level of study: II.
+Prerequisities: Requirements for passing the Completing the course requires threats on Earth.
+The student v social factors on the state of 92%-85% C - $84%-77%$ D - 7 e course: s a comprehensive approach to the processes of global environmental will understand the synergistic effect of abiotic, biotic, climatic and the global environment.
+Subject evaluation: A - 100%-93% B - 76%-69% E - 68%-60% Fx - 59%- 0% social factors on the state of the global environment.
+Subject evaluation: A - 100%-93% B - 92%-85% C - 84%-77% D - 76%-69% E - 68%-60% Fx - 59%- 0% Learning outcomes of the course: After completing the subject, the student will acquire the following knowledge, skills and competences: The student can identify global threats, knows long-term forecasts of climate development (greenhouse effect, ozone layer), shifting of bioclimatic zones, sufficiency of food, raw materials and energy sources.
+Responds positively to the needs of the "green" economy, waste minimization, access to drinking water, reduction of industrial emissions, obtaining energy from renewable sources, and other issues of environmental sustainability on Earth.
+He is aware of the risks of harming health by emissions and chemical pollution (acid rain), soil degradation, and other harmful effects caused by man.
+The student will understand that society expects the necessity of changing environmental behavior at all levels of management and environmental policy of the Slovak Republic and the EU.
+Course contents: Global changes as a result of global environmental, economic, political and security processes.
+Global climate changes, warming of the atmosphere due to emissions, the greenhouse effect, weakening of the ozone layer, acid rain, etc.

-- 1. Globalization of the world and the resulting global problems of humanity. - 2.
-Global changes as a result of global environmental, economic, political and security processes. - 3.
-Global climate changes, warming of the atmosphere due to emissions, the greenhouse effect, weakening of the ozone layer, acid rain, etc. - 4.
-Lack of food (famines), lack of drinking water, pollution and contamination of groundwater, erosion, desertification and loss of soil fertility, etc. - 5.
-Natural disasters, earthquakes, volcanism, hurricanes, rise in the world ocean level, coastal flooding, ocean acidification, changes in the thermo-haline system of ocean circulation, and i. - 6.
-Global threats to the biosphere, including the loss of biodiversity, the decline of forest ecosystems, the spread of alien species.

-- 7. Increasing urbanization, population growth and overcrowding, lack of raw materials, widening gap between rich and poor - 8.
-Diseases, epidemics and pandemics - 9.
-Accumulation of radioactive and other waste from industrial production. - 10.
-Socio-economic impacts of global changes, migration, stopping of economic growth, war conflicts, etc. - 11.
-Manifestations of global changes in the current extremes of climate and environment in Slovakia, increase in average temperatures, weather disasters, reduction of water resources, impact on agricultural production, etc. - 12.
-International programs in the fight against global changes and to ensure the sustainability of the environment, activities of non-governmental organizations, etc. - 13.
-Global changes in the teaching of environmental geography.
+7. Increasing urbanization, population growth and overcrowding, lack of raw materials, widening gap between rich and poor

+8. Diseases, epidemics and pandemics

+9. Accumulation of radioactive and other waste from industrial production.

+10. Socio-economic impacts of global changes, migration, stopping of economic growth, war conflicts, etc.

+11. Manifestations of global changes in the current extremes of climate and environment in Slovakia, increase in average temperatures, weather disasters, reduction of water resources, impact on agricultural production, etc.

+12. International programs in the fight against global changes and to ensure the sustainability of the environment, activities of non-governmental organizations, etc.

+13. Global changes in the teaching of environmental geography.